danger/danger.systems/static/source/guides/a_quick_ruby_overview.html.md

 title: A Quick Ruby Overview
 subtitle: Ruby
 layout: guide
+order: 6
 ---

 ### Aims of this Guide

 My assumption is that you are a programmer, with some experience.
 You should be familiar with the terminal.
 This guide aims to cover enough Ruby for you to feel somewhat productive.
 You don't need to know all of the details of the language, but you should probably have some familiarity with a few of these major topics.

-Ruby has a repl, the best one by far is called pry.
-So if you want to have a play with the language.
+Ruby has a repl, the best one by far is `pry`.
+So, if you want to have a play with the language.
 Run `gem install pry` then run `pry`.
+If the gem does not install, you should follow [the instructions here](https://guides.cocoapods.org/using/getting-started.html#sudo-less-installation) to do a sudo-less install.

+### Environment

+The `Dangerfile` is a scripting environment, this means that you can totally get by with some simple hacking.
+Inside the Dangerfile, you only need to understand how to manipulate the data exposed via the API.
+You can see the full extent of the DSL in [the reference](/reference.html) and from the plugins overview in the [homepage](/).

+Realistically, the DSL is small.
+To be productive in your `Dangerfile` you will need to use Ruby to put the pieces together.
+You don't need to be a pro at Ruby though, as you'll mostly be doing string and array manipulation, file accessing, and executing shell commands.
+Which is what we'll cover here.

 ### Variables and Keyword Syntax